TrebledJ/musescore-todo-list/README.md

 # musescore-todo-list
 A todo-list plugin for MuseScore.
 You can never have too many todos.

+In short this plugin helps you:

+* Organise your composition workflow.
+* Find `TODO`s and `FIXME`s easily.
+* Navigate to the points of trouble without hassle—well, except having to insert text at said points in the first place.

 In software development, todos are commonly added into source code as reminders to the poor developers toiling away writing code.
 Todos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc. Sometimes when composing, one may also find oneself lost in a sea of todos.

 Examples of todos: